 Under the Audio tab, you can select additional audio inputs for your stream.
 Create a desktop audio input to hear sound from your desktop, and create mic/auxiliary inputs for USB microphones and another external audio devices.
 Any audio input source you add here will show up in the Mixer window of the Editor tab.

 You can also select your Audio Sample Rate, which, much like Video Bitrate, controls the quality of your audio output.
 The default setting of 44.1 kHz delivers professional audio quality, but higher sample rates, such as 48 kHz, offer improved fidelity.
 Most games use a default sample rate of 48 kHz.
-To learn more about how to dial in great sound, check out this blog on how to improve mic quality in Stremalabs OBS.
+To learn more about how to dial in great sound, check out this blog on how to improve mic quality in Stremalabs Desktop.

 Add audio inputs to the mixer to control the volume levels of each element in your stream.

-Follow this Streamlabs OBS tutorial and you’ll be ready to stream on all of your favorite sites in no time.
+Follow this Streamlabs Desktop tutorial and you’ll be ready to stream on all of your favorite sites in no time.
 For more information on how to level up your live streams, including how to stream to multiple platforms, how to make money on Twitch, and how to build your personal brand on Twitch, check out our blog.